ESACT Innovation Award

 b) Degree received and year of each degree

-c) Major or field
+c) Major or field - Positions held

 a) Company or institution